addiscent/vagrant-ruby-rails/README.md

 _USE THIS PRODUCT AT YOUR OWN RISK.
 The author and other contributors are not responsible or liable for adverse consequences caused by use of this product, even if used as designed, or as described or implied, herein or elsewhere._

-Please read the _Apache 2.0 License_ included with this README file for important licensing information and disclaimers.
+Please read the _Apache License, Version 2.0_ included with this README file for important licensing information and disclaimers.